aptos-labs/aptos-multi-region-bench/README.md

 Wipe the network and start from scratch

 ```
+# 1. Changing the chain's era wipes all storage and tells the system to start from scratch
 <edit aptos_node_helm_values.yaml with a new chain.era>

-# re-run genesis and upload to all nodes
+# 2. Re-run genesis and set all validator configs.
+You have a few options here
-yes | ./bin/cluster.py genesis create

-# to re-generate keys and re-fetch the external IPs
+# a. re-generate keys and re-fetch the external IPs for validator config
 yes | ./bin/cluster.py genesis create --generate-keys --set-validator-config
+# b. to set validator config without generating new keys
+yes | ./bin/cluster.py genesis create --set-validator-config

-# upload genesis configs to each node for startup
+# 3. Upload genesis configs to each node for startup
 ./bin/cluster.py genesis upload --apply

-# upgrade all nodes (this may take a few minutes)
+# 4. Upgrade all nodes (this may take a few minutes)
 # this can be done in parallel with above upload step in another terminal
 time ./bin/cluster.py helm-upgrade
 ```

-Submit load test against the network:
+### Misc

+Grab the latest aptos-framework for genesis

 ```
-# this root keypair is hardcoded in genesis
-./bin/loadtest.py 0xE25708D90C72A53B400B27FC7602C4D546C7B7469FA6E12544F0EBFB2F16AE19 4 --apply --target-tps 5000

-# more customizations can be seen here
-./bin/loadtest.py --help
+docker run -it aptoslabs/tools:${IMAGE_TAG} bash
+docker cp `docker container ls | grep tools:${IMAGE_TAG} | awk '{print $1}'`:/aptos-framework/move/head.mrb genesis/framework.mrb
 ```

 Individual GKE cluster auth: